theislab/huCIRA/README.md

     threshold_expression = 0.0
 )

-# 3. Investigate enrichment scores of cytokines:
+# 3. Investigate enrichment scores of cytokines in your data
 enrichment_results